larsGroennegaard/reporting-demo-app/ai_context/config_rules.md

     }
   ]
 }

-QUESTION:Show me the new biz impact of marketing channels this year ANSWER
+QUESTION:Show me the new biz impact of marketing channels this year{
-{
   "reportArchetype": "engagement_analysis",
   "reportFocus": "time_series",
   "timePeriod": "this_year",